Analytics built by: Location, Inc.

 The most prevalent building size and type in Fort Wayne are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 61.46% owning and 38.54% renting.

 There is a lot of housing in Fort Wayne built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Fort Wayne built between 1940-1969 ( 35.54%).
 A lesser amount of the housing stock also hails from before 1939 ( 15.32%).
 There's also some housing in Fort Wayne built between 2000 and later ( 6.90%).

-Relative to Indiana, our data show that Fort Wayne's latest annual appreciation rate is lower than 60% of the other cities and towns in Indiana.
+Relative to Indiana, our data show that Fort Wayne's latest annual appreciation rate is higher than 60% of the other cities and towns in Indiana.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Fort Wayne differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Fort Wayne - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Fort Wayne real estate investment or home purchase decisions.